bashrootshell/ip-country-codes/README.md

 # RIR IPv4 CIDR prefix extractor, by country

-It turns out that urllib3 is faster when comparing to urllib.request and requests.
+It turns out that urllib3 is faster when compared to urllib.request and requests.